 STAFFING AND RESPONSIBILITY

 Joseph Bergin Architect P.C. is currently staffed by me, Joe Bergin, operating as a sole proprietor.
-However, I maintain a small network of talented freelance draftspersons who assist me from time to time in the full execution of services, depending on workload.
-Additionally, I may bring on full time drafting staff during the course of your Project if I believe it is wise from a broader business perspective.
+However, I maintain a small network of talented freelance draftspersons who assist me from time to time in the full execution of services, depending on work load.
 In any event, I will be the architect responsible for your Project and will perform all tasks that I feel cannot be delegated to drafting staff.
 Please note that if I am performing duties that are delegable to drafting staff I bill my time at the drafting rate.
 Also please note that I will be your primary point of contact throughout the Project and will be solely responsible for the design work of the Project and its management inside my firm.

 Joseph Bergin, AIA | LEED AP